 Hi, I’m your host, Bill Thorness.
 Thanks for visiting my site.

 I am a Seattle-based author, editor and freelance writer who currently focuses on travel and lifestyle topics.
-History is an emerging passion for me, and in a new book in progress, I cross continents and history to retrace my father’s steps on the battlefields of World War II.
-My memoir “All Roads Lead to Rome” tells about restoring a lost bond by learning from significant places, revisiting our history and reckoning with memory.
+History is an emerging passion for me, and in a new memoir in production, I cross continents and history to retrace my father’s steps on the battlefields of World War II.
+“All Roads Lead to Rome” (Potomac Books, University of Nebraska Press, fall 2024) tells about restoring a lost bond by learning from significant places, revisiting our history and reckoning with memory.

 I’ve written two bicycling guidebooks, two gardening books, a business-leader’s profile and numerous articles for periodicals and web publications.
 I’m also a veteran book, magazine and web editor, and perform writing and editing duties for corporate clients and publishers.
 I’ve been working in these fields in Seattle since 1985.